kine-api-docs/zh-cn/src/source/index.html.md

 ## Leverage Adjustment

-Change leverage of isolated positions.
-Note: this interface only works when no existing position.
-If you want to change the leverage of an existing position, please use `POST /account/api/isolated-transfer`.
+Change the leverage of isolated accounts.
+Note: with no existing position, by calling this endpoint user will update target leverage.
+Otherwise, i.e., with an open position, calling this endpoint will adjust the target leverage, as well as the actual leverage by transferring into / out of the isolated account, which does the same thing as `POST /account/api/isolated-transfer`.

 ### HTTP Request